solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 1\. larger, greenish yellow bits, decomposable by the use of hydrochloric acid, give a solution containing a lot of ferrous oxide and magnesia — also olivine-like,

+2\. white splintered little pieces, likewise dispersible by acid,

+3\. greenish, grey, matt glossy, irregular granules, which are cracked and do not get decomposed by acids,

 ...